AdityaEXP/pokeml/README.md

-# 🧠 Who is that Pokémon? - Image classifier
+# 🧠 Who is that PokeML? - Image classifier

 > A deep learning model that classifies Pokémon images using transfers learning with Mobilenetv2 + Keras.
 Using its own custom-related model predicts more than 150 Pokémon from files or URLs.